Abinash393/Platform-Game/wiki.md

 - A game can have multiple level
 - A level complete when all coins collected
 - If the player touches lava, reset the current level
+- A whole game consists of multiple levels

 ### Map
 - "#" as wall